montanaflynn/stats/README.md

 ## Documentation

-The [entire API documentation](http://godoc.org/github.com/montanaflynn/stats) is available on GoDoc.org
+The entire API documentation is available on [GoDoc.org](http://godoc.org/github.com/montanaflynn/stats) or [pkg.go.dev](https://pkg.go.dev/github.com/montanaflynn/stats).

-You can view docs offline with the following commands:
+You can also view docs offline with the following commands:

 ```
 # Command line